sharaf-mirza/ExperimentSimulation/README.md

-# Simulation of Physics Processes — Experiment 108
+# Simulation of the Physics Experimet — Experiment 108

-This repository contains the implementation and analysis for **Experiment 108: Simulation of Physics Processes** from the Advanced Physics Lab Course at Ruhr-University Bochum.
+This repository contains the implementation and analysis for **Experiment 108: Simulation of the Physics Experiment** from the Advanced Physics Lab Course at Ruhr-University Bochum.

 The project focuses on numerical and statistical methods widely used in modern experimental and particle physics.
 The implementation is written in **Julia** using **Pluto notebooks** and combines numerical differential equation solving, Monte Carlo simulations, and particle decay reconstruction.